-The INSORB absorbable skin stapler is designed to create uniform, symmetric dermis-to-dermis closures.
+The INSORB skin stapler is designed to create uniform, symmetric dermis-to-dermis closures.

 - Increases skin eversion, which may improve healing and cosmesis

 - Eliminates risk of needlestick injuries at the time of closure